There are a few simple but important rules to remember when using online banking safely.

 Make sure your online banking website is authentic

-Enter your Internet Bank account credentials details on the BluOr Internet Bank website only: the browser address line should start with https://ib.bluorbank.lv
+Enter your Internet Bank account credentials only on the official BluOr Internet Bank website.
+The browser address line must start with https://ib.bluorbank.lv.

-• When you make purchases online or log in to portals such as latvija.lv, you will be redirected to https://ib.bluorbank.lv as well.
+• When you make purchases online or log in to portals such as latvija.lv, you will also be redirected to https://ib.bluorbank.lv.

-• Do not follow links sent to you via email or SMS – bad actors nowadays can spoof bank email addresses or phone numbers and send you links to scam sites that look genuine (except for the address line – https://ib.bluorbank.lv).
-Instead, you can use a search engine (Google, Yandex, etc.) to access the Internet Bank:
+• Do not follow links sent to you via email or SMS – fraudsters can spoof bank email addresses or phone numbers and send links to scam websites that look genuine (except for the address line – https://ib.bluorbank.lv).
+Instead, use a search engine (Google, Yandex, etc.) to access the Internet Bank:

 • Wherever possible, avoid using public computers (in hotels, cafés, etc.).
-Once you’re done with the Internet Bank, don’t forget to press the exit button in the top right corner instead of closing the browser window.
+After finishing your work in the Internet Bank, always press the Exit button in the top right corner instead of simply closing the browser window.

 Choose secure and protected authentication tools for your connection